-This project will provide funding to the MBTA and the City of Boston to reconstruct Bennington Street from Central Square to Wood Island MBTA Station.
-The project focuses on reconfiguration of Day Square to reduce urban heat island effects, improve pedestrian connectivity, and primarily to create a new transitway to Wood Island Busway beneath Route 1A.
+• This project will provide funding to the MBTA and the City of Boston to reconstruct Bennington Street from Central Square to Wood Island MBTA Station.
+The project focuses on reconfiguration of Day Square to reduce urban heat island effects, improve pedestrian connectivity, and evaluate transit improvements to Meridian Street.
 This project would complement other planned bus improvements on Chelsea Street by the City and MBTA.
 Construction Bicycle Network and Pedestrian Connections Sudbury-Framingham- Bike Path Construction of Bruce Freeman Rail Trail, from the Sudbury Diamond Railroad Crossing to Eaton Road West